Yasamankhe/FPGA-SIMD-Processing-Core/README.md

 ## What's left

-The scalar side is basically done at the block level - ALU, register file, decoder, PC, and instruction memory all exist and have been simulated individually.
+The scalar side is basically done at the block level :ALU, register file, decoder, PC, and instruction memory all exist and have been simulated individually.
 What's not done yet is actually wiring the full scalar datapath together and running a real program through it end to end.

 After that, the SIMD lane and unit need to get built and tested (each op, plus the overflow/wraparound edge cases), then connected into the top-level design with the scalar/SIMD selection logic.